 Which airlines offer an STPC or complimentary services for passengers with long transfers?

 Each airline has its policy and regulations, and although most of them work in a similar way, you have to read the small letters when planning a Stopover Paid by Carrier

 These are the airlines offering the best benefits during a long layover at their hubs:

 Sri Lankan Airlines

-Although Sri Lankan Airlines is not very well known as most other airlines in this list, they have an excellent service when it comes to offering a Stopover Paid by Carrier.
-Sri Lankan Airlines offers complementary accommodation for passengers with stopover in Colombo.
-The services included are free hotel, free transit visas, transfers to the hotel and food.
+Although Sri Lankan Airlines is not very well known as most other airlines on this list, they have excellent service when it comes to offering a Stopover Paid by Carrier.
+Sri Lankan Airlines offers complimentary accommodation for passengers with stopovers in Colombo.
+The services included are free hotel, free transit visas, transfers to the hotel, and food.